Covariance and Contravariance

 and List<Derived>

-there any subtyping relationship among them?
+instead.
+Is there any subtyping relationship among them?
 Is the following code valid?

 I’m sure your brain says “Sure!
 Why not?” but your instinct prevents you from answering.
 For sure, things get complicated with generics, and this kind of subtyping relationships have non trivial consequences.